What is a roadworthy bicycle?

 - at least 1.5 metres distance when vehicles are overtaking bicycles on roads with maximum speeds of over 60 kilometres per hour.

-If you want to cross the road using a pedestrian or children’s crossing, you must get off your bicycle and walk it across the road, unless there are bicycle crossing lights (RR 248(2); maximum penalty: 3 pu; see also RR 260–262).
+If cyclists want to cross the road using a pedestrian or children’s crossing, they must get off their bicycle and walk it across the road, unless there are bicycle crossing lights (RR 248(2); maximum penalty: 3 pu; see also RR 260–262).

 Causing a traffic hazard

 Cyclists are not permitted to cause a traffic hazard by moving into the path of a driver or pedestrian (RR 253; maximum penalty: 1 pu).
 Cyclists must not be towed by another vehicle or hold onto a moving vehicle (RR 254; maximum penalty: 5 pu).
 Cyclists must not ride within two metres of the rear of a moving vehicle for more than 200 metres (RR 255; maximum penalty: 3 pu).

 The RR dictionary defines a ‘footpath’ as ‘an area open to the public that is designated for, or has as one of its main uses, use by pedestrians’.

 You are prohibited from riding on a footpath if you are 13 years of age or older (RR 250(1); maximum penalty: 3 pu), unless you:

 - are accompanying and supervising a child under 13 years old who is riding on the footpath; or

 - are carrying a child in a bicycle baby seat or on a single- or two-wheeled bicycle attachment with pedals that is attached to your bicycle; or

 - have a disability or medical condition that means it is difficult for you to ride on the road (and you are carrying a valid medical certificate), or you are accompanying and supervising such a person; or